Invariants and representations of the $\Gamma$-graded general linear Lie $\omega$-algebras: Representations of general linear Lie -algebras

 \section{Representations of general linear Lie $(\Gamma, \omega)$-algebras}

 We develop the basics of the structure and representations of the general linear Lie $(\Gamma, \omega)$-algebra $\gl(V(\Gamma, \omega))$.
-The material in this section is elementary; nevertheless there is still the need to treat it methodically.
+The material in this section is elementary; nevertheless there is a need to treat it methodically.

 We point out that in the case $\Gamma=\Z_2\times Z_2$ and $\omega(\alpha, \beta)=(-1)^{\alpha_1\beta_2 + \alpha_2\beta_1}$, irreducible tensor representations of $\gl(V(\Gamma, \omega))$ were constructed in \cite{ISV} using Gelfand-Zetlin patterns.
 This was achieved by using Scheunert's cocycle twisting theorem \cite[Theorem 2]{Sch79} to relate them to Gelfand-Zetlin patterns for irreducible tensor representations of the general linear Lie superalgebra $\gl_{m|n}(\C)$.